Kuanhao-Chao/splam/README.md

 <!-- [![Travis build status](https://travis-ci.org/roblanf/sangeranalyseR.svg?branch=master)](https://travis-ci.org/roblanf/sangeranalyseR)  -->
 <!-- ![documentation build status](https://readthedocs.org/projects/pip/badge/) -->

 Splam is a splice junction recognition model based on a deep grouped residual convolutional neural network that offers fast and precise assessment of splice junctions.
-It was trained on donor and acceptor pairs combined and focuses on a narrow window of 400 basepairs surrounding each splice site, inspired by the understanding that the splicing process primarily depends on signals within this specific region.
+It was trained on combined donor-acceptor pairs and focuses on a narrow window of 400 base pairs surrounding each splice site, inspired by the understanding that the splicing process primarily depends on signals within this region.

 ##  <a name="whysplam"></a>Why Splam❓<a class="headerlink" href="#whysplam" title="Permalink to this heading">#</a>

-1. **We need a tools to evaluate splice junctions & spliced alignments.** Thousands of RNA-Seq datasets are generated every day, but there are no tools available for cleaning up spurious spliced alignments in these data.
+1. **We need a tool to evaluate splice junctions & spliced alignments.** Thousands of RNA-Seq datasets are generated every day, but there are no tools available for cleaning up spurious spliced alignments in these data.
 Splam addresses this problem!
 2. **Splam-cleaned alignments lead to improved transcript assembly, which, in turn, may enhance all downstream RNA-Seq analyses**, including transcript quantification, differential gene expression analysis, and more!

 <br>

 ## <a name="whosplaminterested"></a>Who would be interested❓<a class="headerlink" href="#whosplaminterested" title="Permalink to this heading">#</a>

-If you are **(1) doing RNA-Seq data analysis** or **(2) seeking a trustworthy tool to evaluate splice junctions (introns)**, then Splam is the tool that you are looking for!
+If you are **(1) doing RNA-Seq data analysis** or **(2) seeking a trustworthy way to evaluate splice junctions (introns)**, then Splam is the tool that you are looking for!

 <br>